 IFRS 15 replaces IAS 18 Revenue, IAS 11 Construction Contracts, and related interpretations on revenue.
 IFRS 15 establishes a single five-step model for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-Application of the standard is mandatory for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Company has no revenue as at June 30, 2019.
+Application of the standard is mandatory for annual periods beginning on or after January 1, 2018.
+The Company has no revenue as at September 30, 2019 and 2018.